msimecek/Azure-Speech-CLI/README.md

 ### Datasets

-There are two types of datasets in the Speech Service: **acoustic** and **language**.
+There are three types of datasets in the Speech Service: **acoustic**, **language** and **pronunciation**.

-To create the acoustic dataset, you need to provide a ZIP file with all audio samples and TXT file with corresponding transcriptions.
+To create acoustic dataset, you need to provide a ZIP file with all audio samples and TXT file with corresponding transcriptions.

-To create the language dataset, you need to provide TXT file with language data.
+To create language and pronunciation datasets, you need to provide TXT file with language data.

 To **create an acoustic dataset** use: